Hacknocraft/AppFriendsDocs/docs/iOS/ui_components.md

 # UI Components
-AppFriendsUI provides a lot of useful and convenient UI components for you to use.
+`AppFriendsUI` provides a lot of useful and convenient UI components for you to use.
 It can save a lot of your time developing the app.
+Our [demo app](https://github.com/laeroah/AppFriendsUI/tree/master/Example/AFChatUISample) takes full advantage of the `AppFriendsUI`.
+You could clone the demo app repo from github to see how it uses, interact and customizes the UI components provided by `AppFriendsUI`.